2018/9 Review

 New signings included an underwhelming hand of non prolific strikers and a former captain wanting to return to live in York.
 The defensive signings looked more promising, 2 of the Spennymoor’s defence who had played above themselves and Tom Allan, a returning hero, if you call him that after his limited previous City career and one towering header against City’s in the previous season.

-Martin Gray didn’t see out August, his playing style wasn’t to many people’s taste.
+Martin Gray didn’t see out August, sacked after a draw against Curzon, Radio York and others knew his fate before the game.
+His playing style wasn’t to many people’s taste.
 As with every manager, he had his favourites.
-The playing style of his team did him no favours.

 Sam Collins came and went.
 Right place, right time but maybe the wrong man, once again proving that the traits needed for a youth team manager are different to those needed for a first team manager.
 Collins noted ill discipline and that was evidenced on the pitch with 2 stupid sendings off.